ICC orders record compensation for Congo warlord victims | DW | 08.03.2021

 Child soldiers and other victims of Congolese militia leader Bosco Ntaganda are to be awarded millions of dollars by the International Criminal Court.

-The judges asked the tribunal's own Trust Fund establish programs, including vocational training, to support victims of his crimes.
-They said that Ntaganda, sentenced in 2019 to 30 years in prison, did not have the resources to pay the compensation himself.
+The judges asked the tribunal's Trust Fund for Victims to establish programs, including vocational training, to support victims of his crimes.
+They said Ntaganda, sentenced in 2019 to 30 years in prison, did not have the resources to pay the compensation himself.

-Ntaganda was jailed over murder, rape and other atrocities committed when he was military leader of the Union of Congolese Patriots (UPC) militia in the eastern Democratic Republic of Congo (DRC) in 2002-2003.
+Ntaganda was jailed for murder, rape and other atrocities committed when he was military leader of the Union of Congolese Patriots (UPC) militia in the eastern Democratic Republic of Congo (DRC) in 2002-2003.

-Hundreds of civilians were slaughtered and many thousands forced to flee amid the violence.
+Hundreds of civilians were slaughtered and many thousands forced to flee during the violence.

 The judges were unanimous in their reparation ruling, which sets a new record for the court.

-"The Chamber encourages the Trust Fund for Victims to complement the reparation awards to the extent possible and engage in additional fundraising efforts as necessary to complement the totality of the award," said judge Chang-ho Chung.
+"The Chamber encourages the Trust Fund for Victims to complement the reparation awards to the extent possible and engage in additional fundraising efforts as necessary to complement the totality of the award," Judge Chang-ho Chung said.

-Among the victims eligible for the reparations program would be child soldiers under Ntaganda's command, rape victims, and children born out of rape.
-The collective nature of the reparations program means there will be no individual payouts.
+Among the victims eligible for the reparations program would be child soldiers under Ntaganda's command, rape victims and children born out of rape.
+The collective nature of the reparations program means that there will be no individual payouts.

-Between 2002 and 2003, the Congolese rebel leader, known as "The Terminator" led UPC troops that were accused of perpetrating a multitude of abuses, including murder, sexual slavery, recruiting child soldiers and rape.
+From 2002 and 2003, the Congolese rebel leader, known as "The Terminator," led UPC troops who were accused of perpetrating a multitude of abuses, including murder, sexual slavery, recruiting child soldiers and rape.

 More recently, he commanded the militia known as M23.
 He is believed to have fled to Rwanda along with some of his troops after a defeat dealt by DRC government troops.